Everything you've ever wanted to know about winter road maintenance in Wisconsin:

 - Passable roadways are defined as roadways that are free of drifts, snow ridges, and as much ice and snow pack as is practical and can be traveled at reasonable speeds.
 A reasonable speed is one in which a vehicle can travel without losing traction.

 - Category 1 highways receive more attention and resources than other highway categories thus it will take less time to achieve bare/wet pavement and ultimately bare/dry pavement on these highways.
-Category 1 highways typically carry more than 75,000 vehicles per day while category 5 highways have less than 5,000 vehicles per day.
+Category 1 highways are multi-lane highways that typically carry more than 75,000 vehicles per day, while category 5 highways are rural two-lane highways that have less than 5,000 vehicles per day.

 - Snow removal times can vary depending on moisture content of the snow and weather conditions.
 Heavy, wet snow followed by a cold snap could require more time to clear than dry snow.